Good Country People

 "Good Country People" is a short story by Flannery O'Connor.
-It was published in 1955 in her short story collection A Good Man Is Hard to Find.
+It was first published in the June 1955 issue of Harper's Bazaar, and is included in her 1955 short story collection A Good Man Is Hard to Find.
 In the story, an educated Southern atheist resents her affluent mother's overbearing manner and patronizingly dismisses a traveling Bible salesman as a "good country person".
 When she goes on a date with the salesman, her worldview is quickly upended.
 The story is often considered one of O'Connor's best works.

 Plot summary

-Mrs. Hopewell owns a farm in rural Georgia with the assistance of her tenants, Mr. and Mrs. Freeman.
+Mrs. Hopewell owns a farm in rural Tennessee with the assistance of her tenants, Mr. and Mrs. Freeman.
 She finds Mrs. Freeman annoying, but patronizingly thinks of the Freemans as "good country people".

 Mrs. Hopewell's daughter, Joy, is thirty-two years old, unmarried, overweight, and disabled, having lost her leg in a childhood shooting accident.
 She has a doctorate in philosophy and would prefer to leave town and teach at a university, but a debilitating heart condition forces her to live with her mother, whom she deeply resents.
-To annoy her mother, Joy changes her name to “Hulga”, treats her mother’s houseguests rudely, and makes unnecessary noises around the house.
+To annoy her mother, Joy changes her name to "Hulga", treats her mother's houseguests rudely, and makes unnecessary noises around the house.
 Mrs. Hopewell's efforts to steer Hulga in a more conventional direction only make Hulga dislike her more.

 One day, traveling salesman Manley Pointer tries to sell Mrs. Hopewell a Bible.
 Although she is not interested—she is not particularly devout, and Hulga is an atheist—Pointer flatters her while deprecating himself as a simple country fellow.
-When he mentions that he too has a heart condition, Hulga invites him to stay for dinner.
-He accepts and tells them about a difficult life that led him to the ministry.
-Meeting Hulga at the road the next morning, he asks her for a date and she agrees.
+When he mentions that he too has a heart condition, Mrs. Hopewell invites him to stay for dinner.
+He accepts and tells them about a difficult life that led him to missionary work.
+On his way out, he speaks with Hulga by the road and asks her for a date to which she agrees.
 That night she imagines seducing Pointer and using his remorse over the sinful encounter to teach him the naïveté of his worldview.

 On the date Pointer begins to seduce Hulga and leads her up to the loft of a barn with his bible case in tow.
 Amused by his childish demeanor, she starts to return his affections but is taken aback when he urges her to remove her artificial leg.
 After she reluctantly does so, Pointer sets it aside and opens his case to reveal a few bibles alongside whiskey, condoms and obscene playing cards.
 Realizing that Pointer has deceived her all along, she demands her leg back.
 He tosses the leg into his case, mocks her arrogance and strands her on the loft.

 Mrs. Hopewell and Mrs. Freeman recognize Pointer as he heads for the road and remark how wonderfully simple he is.